Skip to main content

 Coxinha

-Teardrop-shaped fried dough filled with shredded chicken, cream cheese, and catupiry.
-Brazil's favorite snack from boteco bars and street vendors.
+Teardrop-shaped fried dough stuffed with shredded chicken, cream cheese, and catupiry.
+You'll find it at boteco bars and street stalls, and it's about as popular a snack as Brazil has.

 Açaí Bowl